Skip to main content

 The Commission also supports the long-term safety and security of the European research reactor fleet, as well as the safe and responsible management of waste from medical applications.

-Improving radiation quality and safety in medicine
+Improving quality and safety in radiation medicine

-The Commission launched in 2021 a European Initiative on Quality and Safety of medical applications of ionising radiation aiming to ensure that diagnostic and therapeutic uses of ionising radiation in EU countries are in line with high standards for quality and safety, in the interest of patients.
+The Commission launched in 2021 a European Initiative on Quality and Safety of medical applications of ionising radiation aiming to ensure that its diagnostic and therapeutic uses are in line with the highest standards for quality and safety across the EU.

 Facilitating innovation and the technological development